-

 Deciding between Low User and Standard can be tricky.
 Learn more about your options here.
 When choosing between Low User or Standard, bear in mind that the Government is phasing out Low Fixed Charge Tariff regulations over a 5-year period.
 You can read more about that here.

-Our Residential Power Consumer Care Policy is a guide to how we can work together to help you as an Orcon Power customer and outlines our commitments to you as your electricity retailer, how to help you manage your electricity costs, and more.
+Our Residential Power Consumer Care policy complies with the Electricity Authority retailer obligations.
+It is a guide to how we can work together to help you as a Orcon power customer and outlines our commitments to you as your electricity retailer, how to help you manage your electricity costs, and more.
 You can read our full policy here.

 Our bundled broadband and power discountAdd power to your broadband plan and enjoy great value with our bundled power discount.
 You can save 10% off your base broadband plan and 10% off your power costs.
 Awesome!